The 2 Main Causes of a Whistling Gas Fire Pit are the flex gas lines or the gas supply pressure to the fire pit.

 If replacing the gas lines and removing sharp bends and kinks does not resolve the issue, we must look at the gas supply pressure.

-The 2 Main Causes of a Whistling Gas Fire Pit – Gas Pressure
+2nd Cause of a Whistling Gas Fire Pit – Gas Pressure

 Whistling noises not caused by the Flex gas lines usually indicates too much gas pressure supplied to your fire pit.